Ancient Greek religion: Sacrifice

 A bull is led to the altar of Athena, whose image is at right.
 Vase, c.
-545 BCE.
+545 BC.

 Worship in Greece typically consisted of sacrificing domestic animals at the altar with hymn and prayer.
 The altar was outside any temple building, and might not be associated with a temple at all.
 The animal, which should be perfect of its kind, was decorated with garlands and the like, and led in procession to the altar; a girl with a basket on her head containing the concealed knife led the way.
 After various rituals, the animal was slaughtered over the altar.
 As it fell, all the women present "[cried] out in high, shrill tones".
 Its blood was collected and poured over the altar.
 It was butchered on the spot and various internal organs, bones and other inedible parts burnt as the deity's portion of the offering, while the meat was removed to be prepared for the participants to eat; the leading figures tasted it on the spot.
 The temple usually kept the skin to sell to tanners.
 That humans got more use from the sacrifice than the deity did not escape the Greeks, and was often the subject of humor in Greek comedy.